Why Amazon Prime Membership Is a Waste of Money

 According to Amazon, I placed 19 orders in 2016.
 I mainly bought sewing supplies, manga, and books.
 Of those, about 9 were through Amazon directly, which is the only kind of order that gives you the "free 2-day shipping" they promise.
 So, only roughly half of my purchases saw any Prime shipping benefit at all.
 It all seems like it's just set up to make you pay more for an Amazon-fulfilled order than you would pay for the same product ordered directly from a third-party seller, because Amazon makes less on such transactions.
 At any rate, I'm pretty sure that even if all 19 orders had been through Amazon and eligible for Prime shipping, I still would not have saved enough money to justify the $99/year spent.

-Free Release-Date Delivery, Free Two-Hour Shipping, Prime Pantry
+Are Free Release-Date Delivery, Free Two-Hour Shipping, and Prime Pantry Worth It?

 - I didn't use the Release Date thing, because I never purchased anything right when it was released (I usually don't, I prefer to see public opinion and critical reviews before buying anything).